nicovsj/rel2sql/README.md

 This will generate a `compile_commands.json` file in the root of the project and allow clangd to provide code completion and other features.

+This project uses [hedron_compile_commands](https://github.com/hedronvision/bazel-compile-commands-extractor) to generate the `compile_commands.json` file.
+For more information on how this works with Bazel, please refer to the repository's documentation.

 ### Testing

 To run the tests, use the following command: